Andipascale7/Andipascale7/README.md

-Python applications, TypeScript projects, and a portfolio website.
+Python , TypeScript projects, and a portfolio website.

 ___